Children and Running

 A Few Precautions Before Getting Started

-Check with a physician to rule out any physical limitations that may prevent your child from participating in a running program.
-Keep in mind that children’s bodies, although young and energetic, are not capable of performing at the same level as an adult’s.
+• Check with a physician to rule out any physical limitations that may prevent your child from participating in a running program.

-For example, kids are more sensitive to heat, so it is essential that they drink plenty of water and avoid running in the heat of the day.
-“Children have a higher body mass to skin surface ratio and may not be able to dissipate heat as well as adults,” says Dr. Gabe Mirkin, a board-certified specialist in sports medicine and pediatrics.
+• Kids are more sensitive to heat, so it is essential that they drink plenty of water and avoid running in the heat of the day.

 Finding Their Form

 Since running is a natural action, most children will develop their own form.
-Encourage your child to relax his or her hands and face while running.
-A scrunched face and clenched fists indicate tension, which usually means the intensity is too high and the child is straining rather than having fun.
+Encourage your child to relax while running - a scrunched face and clenched fists indicate tension, which usually means the intensity is too high and the child is straining rather than having fun.